nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Is this a replacement for my current Internet connection?**

+Probably not at the moment.
+Most members are sharing their internet.
+If you have line-of-sight to another member or they are very close by you can ask if it is OK to share internet.
+We encourage people to share or make deals with their neighbors.

-No, not at the moment.
-The mesh is best used as a backup Internet connection.
+Currently, you can use the mesh as a backup Internet connection.
 If you are within range of the mesh, your router will automatically use the fastest Internet connection.
 This means you will have a backup Internet connection if your own Internet connection fails.

+We are talking to people about providing independent service either through an ISP or peering, but this is a while off.

 **What can I do on the mesh that I can't do on the Internet?**